k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 After installing a Git client on your machine, you must “clone” the K2view Blueprints.
 These blueprints incorporate the Fabric Docker Compose Runtime blueprint.
 They are hosted on GitHub.com (Internet access is required).

-Select a directory to host the K2view Blueprints and within your shell's *change directory* command:
+Select a folder to host the K2view Blueprint files, then run the *change directory* command on your shell in order to switch to the designated folder:

 ```bash
 cd [selected directory]